astronomer/astronomer/docs/testing.md

 The second test here tries to use the DNS record you setup and ensures the TLS certificate is in place and correct.

+If you have made it this far, great!
+Your Astronomer platform is ready to go.
+The next section will tell you how to run the E2E test for a final verification.

 ### platform-tests